 Castrol’s measurements of the quantity of lubricants delivered shall be final.
 If the Customer considers that there has been a shortfall then this must be noted on the original delivery receipt note.
 The Customer must tell Castrol of the alleged shortage claim within three (3) days of delivery.

-Unless the Customer (a) tells Castrol as soon as the Customer becomes aware of what it considers to be a defect in the lubricants; and (b) takes representative samples of the lubricant that it considers to be defective (both unused and drawn from the system in use) and gives these to Castrol as soon as possible, the Customer’s claim will not be allowed.
+Unless the Customer (a) tells Castrol as soon as the Customer becomes aware of what it considers to be a defect in the lubricants; and (b) takes representative samples of the lubricant that it considers to be defective (both unused and drawn from the system in use) and gives these to Castrol as soon as reasonably practicable and in any event within three (3) days, the Customer’s claim will not be allowed.
 If the Customer makes a claim against Castrol, the Customer agrees to allow Castrol to take any further samples or make any further tests that Castrol considers appropriate as well as to give Castrol free access to the operating records of the affected machinery or equipment.

 Lubricants may be returned for credit or exchange only at Castrol’s discretion of and with Castrol’s prior approval.
 Castrol disclaims liability for any returns whilst in transit to or from Castrol.
 If lubricants are returned to Castrol without Castrol’s prior approval, the lubricants will be returned to the Customer at the Customer’s expense and which expense is payable by the Customer on Castrol’s demand.